pektin/jam/docs/jam/jam/methods.rst

 A method may be defined with a name or anonymously.
 To overload a method the same name must be used for each definition in the same scope.

+Unlike most other compiled languages, Jam allows you to leave out the type of arguments.
+Where no argument type is defined, any parameter with a type that matches the unspecified type's usage is valid.

 At any point in the method a return statement may be made to cause the method to complete and take the given value as the output of the method call.
 When the return value of a method is explicitly defined, all possible execution paths